Harlequin (Lady Gaga album): Critical reception

 Harlequin received positive reviews from critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, Harlequin received a score of 73 based on ten reviews, indicating "generally favorable reviews".
 Aggregator AnyDecentMusic? compiled eleven reviews and gave the album an average of 6.8 out of 10, based on their assessment of the critical consensus.

 Many critics praised the "fun" and the lively, uninhibited mood of Harlequin.
-Rolling Stones Rob Sheffield, Sputnikmusics Dakota West Foss, Tony Clayton-Lea of The Irish Times, and Consequences Mary Siroky complimented the album's musical style, boldness, and Gaga's passionate rendition of the jazz standards.
+Rolling Stones Rob Sheffield rated the album three and a half stars out of five, praising Gaga's theatrical presence and singling out the original track "Happy Mistake" as the album's highlight.
+Sputnikmusic's Dakota West Foss, Tony Clayton-Lea of The Irish Times, and Consequences Mary Siroky complimented the album's musical style, boldness, and Gaga's passionate rendition of the jazz standards.
 Robin Murray from Clash described Harlequin as "unique, fun, and wildly over-the-top", and dubbed Gaga a "360 artist for the modern era."
 Sal Cinquemani of Slant Magazine and Melissa Ruggieri of USA Today regarded Harlequin as an album demonstrating Gaga's vocal prowess.
 Neil Z. Yeung of AllMusic labelled it a fresh, "no-skips effort" in Gaga's discography.

-Some reviews were lukewarm.
-The Daily Telegraphs Neil McCormick and Ludovic Hunter-Tilney of Financial Times felt Harlequin is "more of the same" of Cheek to Cheek and Love for Sale, but opined Gaga adds her own personality to the jazz standards.
+Other critics offered more mixed assessments.
+Thomas Green of The Arts Desk noted a few "throwaway bits" among the standards, but otherwise praised Gaga's performance and the album's liveliness, adding that her original songs sit comfortably alongside the well-known classics.
+The Daily Telegraphs Neil McCormick and Ludovic Hunter-Tilney of Financial Times felt Harlequin was "more of the same" of Cheek to Cheek and Love for Sale, but opined Gaga adds her own personality to the jazz standards.
 Michael Cragg for The Guardian thought Harlequin as a product of Gaga's Jazz & Piano concert residency whilst channeling Harley Quinn's different moods, but regarded it as a prelude rather than a fully-conceived record.
-Helen Brown of The Independent opined that the album does not capture the madness of Harley Quinn as much as an album inspired by the character should.
-Thomas Green of The Arts Desk picked the renditions of "Smile", Close to You" and "Oh, When the Saints" as "throwaway bits".
-Sheffield considered Gaga's original songs as the album's strongest moments.
+Helen Brown of The Independent wrote that while the album contains some effective nods to the madness of Harley Quinn, particularly on tracks like "Smile", there are too few moments that fully embrace the character's twisted persona.
+Bruno Lespit of Le Monde felt the record is "lacking any clear musical direction".
+In a 2026 ranking of Gaga's albums for Spin, Al Shipley placed it second to last, writing that it "feels a bit more like a collection of vocal exercises than a complete artistic statement."